MrUhu/crawl4ai-webcrawler/Readme.md

 ## Usage
 To run the crawler, simply execute the script with desired parameters:

-python src/crawler.py "https://example.com" --deepcrawl --accept-downloads
+python src/crawler.py "https://example.com" --deepcrawl --accept_downloads

+## Excluded Domains
+excluded_domains.txt will be created in the main directory of this project.
+This is used as a filter list, so that the specified domains will not be crawled when found.

 ## Parameters
 * url: The URL to start crawling from (required)